 Day 9 – Corvara – Corvara

-Today we ride from Corvara up the Passo Campolongo to Arabba then onto Passo Gaiu.
+Today we ride from Corvara up the Passo Valporolo, down to Passo Falzarego and onto the Passo Gaiu.

 Passo Giau is one of the best bike rides in the Italian Dolomites.
 The route is challenging with some sections reaching 15% it is considered one of ‘THE’ rides to do within cycling.